vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

+# In-Memory Tool

+## Introduction

-Oracle Inmemory is relatively new.
-There are many expert and novice DBAs alike who would like to test their application /SQL statements in- memory and In buffer and understand the inner workings.
+Oracle In-Memory is relatively new.
+There are many expert and novice DBAs alike who would like to test their application SQL statements In-Memory and in buffer and understand the inner workings.

-If we are doing a benchmark of Database with In-Memory enabled and disabled, it is not quiet obvious how Individual performance gains have contriduted to the overall performance, In this Lab, we will look at a tool to run individual queries and see how it behaves with In-Memory and without it.
+If we are doing a benchmark of Database with In-Memory enabled and disabled, it is not quiet obvious how Individual performance gains have contributed to the overall performance, In this Lab, we will look at a tool to run individual queries and see how it behaves with In-Memory and without it.

-   I have developed some simple reports like functionality using SQL *developer "user defined reports" .
-The scripts can be plugged-in into any sql*developer and the user can quickly connect to the schema and run the monitoring and diagnostic reports.
+The tool has been developed using Sql\*Developer "User defined reports".
+The scripts can be plugged-in to any Sql\*Developer and the user can quickly connect to the schema and run the monitoring and diagnostic reports.

 The major capability of the tool is

-1)  to run any give sql statement in in-memory and in buffer cache and display the 2 different sql plans, and all the statistics that changed during the execution of the sql statement side-by-side.
-The unique features is that it can keep the same sql_id for the sql stament as the tool will not alter the statement in any way. (like adding a count(*) in front of the sql).
-Also, it only fetches the first 10 rows and stops. this will ensure you are only counting the DB time and not network time to move large amount of data.
+1)  to run any give sql statement with in-memory ENABLED and  DISABLED and display the 2 different sql plans and stats.
+All the statistics that changed during the execution of the sql statement are displayed side-by-side.
+The unique features is that it can keep the same sql_id for the sql statment as the tool will not alter the statement in any way. (like adding a HINT or count in front of the sql).
+Also, it only fetches the first 10 rows and stops.
+This will ensure you are only counting the DB time and not network time to move large amount of data.

-2) It also has  provision to add multiple session level information to run statements like "alter session set nls_date_format ...;alter session..etc "..
-This will help if the sql queries expect date to be of a certain format so that you need not add to_date syntax.
-Also, you can add other tunnable parameters like parallel degrees,
+2) It also has  provision to add multiple session level information to run statements like "alter session set nls\_date\_format ...;alter session....; " This will help if the sql queries expect date to be of a certain format so that you need not add to_date syntax.
+Also, you can add other tunable parameters like parallel degrees,APPROX\_FOR\_AGGREGATION,etc.

-The tool will also be able to show sql monitor report if available, or show explain plan if DB did not generate a sql monitor report. .
-Sql monitor reports are favored by many for debugging if available.

-INSTALLIn order to install the tool, you need to download the xml file which contains the scrits from here.
+3) Show barchart of execution times when run in Buffer and In-Memory.

+4) Show barchart of space it would occupy in buffer compared to In-Memory.

+5) Show Barchart of different memory pools in SGA and PieChart of memory used by In-Memory tables.

+## Installation and Loading Package.